Losing an Erection During Sex: Reasons & Resolutions

 Injuries

-Peyronie’s disease — a condition caused by fibrous scar tissue in the penis that can cause painful, curved erections — can affect your erections.
+Peyronie’s disease — a condition characterized by fibrous scar tissue in the penis that can cause painful, curved erections — can affect your erections.
 Similarly, nerve damage from surgery or injuries may increase your risk of losing your erection during sex.

 Many medications can affect your sex life in different ways, including dulling sexual excitement or reducing your general level of sexual function.
 Sometimes, these changes can make it more challenging to maintain an erection during sexual intercourse.